Spanish State Visit to New Zealand: Day 1

 The King and Queen will tomorrow travel to the capital city, Wellington, for several engagements, including meetings with Prime Minister John Key.

-Tagged Juan Carlos I, New Zealand, Prime Minister Key, Queen Sofia, State Visit.
+Tagged Education, Exhibition, Juan Carlos I of Spain, New Zealand, Prime Minister Key of New Zealand, Queen Sofia of Spain, Sailing, Sport, State Visit.